ruslanmv/Generative-AI-Course/Docs/3-Large-Language-Models/README.md

 The core components of an LLM architecture include:

 #### Transformer Architecture
-e Transformer architecture, introduced in the paper "Attention is All You Need" by Vaswani et al. in 2017, has become a cornerstone of modern LLMs.
+The Transformers architecture is a type of neural network designed primarily for natural language processing (NLP) tasks.
+It was introduced in the paper "Attention Is All You Need" by Vaswani et al. in 2017.
 It relies on self-attention mechanisms to process input sequences in parallel, eliminating the need for recurrent neural networks (RNNs) and their sequential processing.

 ```python
 import torch